Do’s & Don’ts: Safety Precautions For Cold Plunges

 • Enhanced mood and mental clarity

-See also How To Properly Recover After A Cold Plunge
+See also Most Popular Breathing Techniques To Use During A Cold Plunge

 Now that you have a better understanding of what cold plunges are and some of their potential benefits, let’s move on to discussing the safety precautions you should keep in mind.